Making Competency-based Assessment Work: Coherence & Rigor

 In addition to these longitudinal data, my article shares additional data on STEM readiness of USA high school students.
 This tragic missed opportunity is a prime motivator for EduChange’s assessment design work.

 We’ll let you know when the next post is ready for you!

 We designed our way out of this inequitable, ineffective mess by building eight coherent systems that interface to complement each other so that a diverse range of students and teachers can grow authentically through rigorous, anxiety-free classroom experiences.

 And, we designed all of it to help trapped schools break free from the ties that bind.

+I’ve written a bit about the content system here and here, and about different tenets of our assessment system in the four posts prior to this one.
 Now I’ll describe our designs for multi-year coherence, and how they support Vygotsky-esque incremental increases in rigor.